0 | Planet Orlaith: The Fall

 “Are you saying that walking-prism is after the Lucils?”
 Cyra yelled in the comm while shattering crystal reverberated from her sound link.

-“Okay but where the hell are they!”
+“Okay, but where the hell are they!”
 Yuri snarled.
-“We can’t hold them off forever!”
+“We can’t hold them off forever!
+The evac squads are saying the underground asylum is filling quick!”

-“I have an idea where, but—” before Reks could finish, abyssal black figures flowed out of the woods like carved shadows.
-Unlike the ones they’d been fighting, these moved more smoothly than something that large and diamond-hard should have been physically able to.
+“I have an idea where, but—” before Reks could finish, abyssal black figures flowed out of the sizzling woods like carved shadows.
+Unlike the crystalline monsters they’d been fighting thus far, these moved more smoothly than something that large and diamond-hard should have been physically able to.

 Reks sucked in a breath, catching one of the abyssal monsters locking its pyrope-red eyes on him.
 Unlike the blues, this one didn’t immediately charge.
 Instead, it analyzed its surroundings as it thought of a strategy.

-~Reks, I’m picking up on nine pyropes in the vicinity.
+~Reks, I’m picking up on nine obsidians in the vicinity.
 We do not have the ability to penetrate their armor like the others.
-And without the Lucils, we don’t have the firepower to bring one of these down!
-I advice we retreat and request an artillery strike.~
+And without the Lucils, we don’t have the firepower to bring one of these down.
+I advise we retreat and request an artillery strike.~

-It’s a distraction, Reks realized.
-Dammit - he may already be too late.
+It’s a distraction.
+Reks realized.
+Dammit — he may already be too late.
 How had he not seen this sooner?
+There was a reason why they hadn’t seen The Full Spectrum.
+They had just been too overwhelmed by her numbers to have time to realize it.

 “I’m gonna need another set of eyes here.
 I’m not sure if mine are working too well.”
-Sorren said.
+Sorren said, voice hollowing.

 His Guide registered where his train of thought led and quickly synchronized the gate ring’s coordinates.
-The reliquary was a generational secret passed down in the Lucil family, and the only reason he knew about it was because of a situation called for Ellison to reveal it to him.
-Even still, it was forbidden for him to know about.
+The reliquary was a generational secret passed down in the Lucil family, and the only reason he knew about it was because of a situation that called for Ellison to reveal it to him a couple years ago.
+Even still, it was forbidden for him to know about it.
+The empress swore him to secrecy.

-His heart twinged from the thought of leaving, especially now that pyropes were on the field.
-They would tear through any allies not heavily armored.
+His heart twinged from the thought of leaving, especially now that obsidians were on the field.
+They would tear through any allies not heavily armored, like nothing more than ripping through cobwebs.

 Yuri scowled through the comm.
 “Then what’re you waiting for?
 Go take care of it!
 We’ll rally with the General and hold things down here.”

 Reks steeled himself.
 “Got it.
-I’ll update you once the queen’s dead.”
+I’ll update you once the monsters’ queen is dead.”

 Unsure of what to expect, he readied himself for a fight as he flung the gate ring in the air.
-He leaped through right as the gateway opened, leaving the battle in order to face another one.
+He leaped through right as the gateway opened, leaving the battle in order to face another one in front of the reliquary’s hidden entrance.

-The moment his boot touched unburnt grass, a barrage of hell-rendered claymore swords sliced through the air with the goal of cutting him in ribbons.
-He lunged a hair too late, and a colorful claymore tore into the side of his shoulder like a cold fire.
+The moment his boot touched unburnt grass, a barrage of hell-rendered claymores sliced through the air with the goal of cutting him in ribbons.
+He lunged a hair too late, and a colorful sword tore into the side of his shoulder like cold fire.

 He gripped at his bloodied arm painfully, dark eyes glued to the crystalline woman before him.
 The claymores deconstructed themselves and merged into her body without her so much as lifting a finger.